Diaryofmimis/Diaryofmimis/README.md

 - 👋 Hi, I’m @Diaryofmimis
-- 👀 I’m interested in data analysis topics and collabortion
+- 👀 I’m interested in data analysis topics and collaborations.
 - 🌱 I’m currently learning data analysis
 - 💞️ I’m looking to collaborate on data analysis topics and project
 - 📫 How to reach me 📧 @lawalmiran92@gmail.com